 Native American Faculty

-Robyn began her circuitous route to a career in geochemistry beginning at the College of New Jersey where she earned her BS in Biology/Chemistry.
-After that she completed her doctoral degree in Earth and Environmental Science at the University of Rochester focusing on high and low temperature trace element geochemistry.
-During her post-doctoral fellowships at Woods Hole Oceanographic Institution and at Old Dominion University she leveraged her expertise in geochemistry into collaborative research projects with biologists, chemists, and oceanographers.
+Robyn began her circuitous route to a career in geochemistry at the College of New Jersey, where she earned her BS in biology and chemistry.
+After that she completed her doctoral degree in earth and environmental science at the University of Rochester, focusing on high and low temperature trace element geochemistry.
+During her post-doctoral fellowships at Woods Hole Oceanographic Institution and at Old Dominion University, she used her expertise in geochemistry to inform collaborative research projects with biologists, chemists, and oceanographers.

-Robyn is considered an entrepreneurial scientist meaning that, in addition to basic scientific research, her students and she pursue direct applications of their work through the development of technology.
-Robyn is also the Chief Science Officer of GeoMed Analytical, which uses geochemical methods to study human health and food resource issues such as food sourcing and metals in disease treatment and diagnosis.
+Robyn is considered an entrepreneurial scientist.
+This means that, in addition to basic scientific research, she and her students pursue direct applications of their work through the development of technology.
+Robyn is also the chief science officer of GeoMed Analytical, which uses geochemical methods to study human health and food resource issues such as food sourcing and metals in disease treatment and diagnosis.
 Many of her current and former students are actively involved in entrepreneurial science as well.

 Sophia Natalia Cisneros, PhD

 Adjunct Professor of Physics, College of Science and Mathematics

 Sophia N. Cisneros is an enrolled member of the Confederated Tribes of Coos, Lower Umpqua, and Siuslaw Indians of Oregon.
 She is one of the co-founders of the Math, Culture, Environment Academy, and is the first Native American woman to receive her PhD in Physics.